PauloGoncalvesBH/running-playwright-on-aws-lambda/README.md

 ## Pricing

 Running hundreds of Lambda functions that last a few seconds has little impact on the final cost.
+To implement this parallelism in your project, perform the price calculation.

 AWS Lambda Price: